nasttolm/api_yamdb/README.md

 ### Description
 The YaMDb project collects user reviews on titles.
 The titles are divided into categories: "Books", "Films", "Music".
 The list of categories can be expanded by the administrator.

-The works themselves are not stored in YaMDb, you cannot watch a movie or listen to music here.
-In each category there are works: books, movies or music.
+The works themselves are not stored on YaMDb, you cannot watch a movie or listen to music there.

-A work can be assigned a genre from the preset list.
-Only the administrator can create new genres.
+A work can be assigned a genre from a preset list.
+Only the administrator can add new genres.

-Grateful or outraged users leave text reviews for the works and give the work a rating in the range from one to ten; an average rating of the work is formed from user ratings — a rating.
+Users can leave text reviews of the works and give the work a rating in the range from one to ten; an average rating of the work is formed based on user ratings.
 The user can leave only one review for one work.
-A service for collecting user reviews of various works, the ability to read reviews related to a specific work, as well as write and read comments on a separate review.

 ### Technologies
 - Python 3.9